anayrat/blog/content/post/draft/2018-05-01-PG11-hot-index-fonctionnels-2.md

 title = "PostgreSQL et updates heap-only-tuples - partie 2"
 date = 2018-04-25T14:09:22+02:00
 draft = true
-summary = "Fonctionnement des updates heap-only-tuple"
+summary = "Quand le moteur ne fait pas d'update *heap-only-tuple* et présentation de la nouveauté de la version 11"

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.